The 2024 John Haddad Young Investigators Award deadline is Friday, December 1, 2023

 Eligibility: At the time of application submission the applicant:

-- Professional status of nominee should be at least two years past the terminal degree (PhD, MD, or equivalent), but not more than two years as a faculty member as of September 15, 2019 (this includes instructor and research faculty positions).
+- Be at least two years past the terminal degree (Ph.D., M.D., or equivalent), but not more than two years as a faculty member as of September 15, 2023 (this includes instructor and research faculty positions).

-- Nominee cannot have more than seven years combined experience in post-graduate research training and/or as faculty, unless the applicant has had official institution-granted time of leave.
+- Not have more than seven years combined experience in post-graduate research training and/or as faculty, unless the applicant has had official institution-granted time of leave.

-A total of ten young investigators will be selected to receive ASBMR John Haddad Young Investigator Awards and present their research at the AIMM-ASBMR Meeting.
-By accepting an award, successful applicants commit to participate in the entire AIMM meeting April 6th-10th, 2020 in Snowmass, CO.
-Applications for the 2020 meeting will be accepted in Fall 2019.
+A total of ten young investigators will be selected to receive the ASBMR John Haddad Young Investigator Awards and present their research at the 2024 AIMM-ASBMR Meeting on April 8 - 12, 2024 held in Snowmass, CO, USA.
+Applications for the 2024 meeting will be accepted in the Fall of 2023.

 Testimonials from Previous Haddad Awardees